 Allowing food to enter the temperature danger zone.

-Bacteria multiplies between 40°F and 140°F, which is known as “the danger zone” when it comes to food safety.
+Bacteria multiply between 40 and 140 degrees Fahrenheit, which is known as "the danger zone" when it comes to food safety.
 In fact, bacteria levels can double in just 20 minutes in this temperature, according to the U.S. Department of Agriculture (USDA).

-How to fix it: Allow hot food—such as stews, casseroles, and pastas—to cool on the counter or stovetop.
+How to fix it: Allow hot food, such as stews, casseroles, and pasta, to cool on the counter or stovetop.

-“The FDA recommends cooling foods to 70°F within the first two hours after cooking and 40°F within four hours after that,” explains Lisa McManus, executive tasting and testing editor at America’s Test Kitchen in Boston, Massachusetts.
-“We stay within these guidelines by cooling food on the countertop for about an hour, until it reaches 80°F to 90°F (food should be just warm to the touch), then transferring it to the fridge.
-A good investment is an instant-read thermometer, so you can quickly check for safe temperatures.”
+"The FDA recommends cooling foods to 70 degrees Fahrenheit within the first two hours after cooking and 40 degrees Fahrenheit within four hours after that," explains Lisa McManus, executive tasting and testing editor at America's Test Kitchen in Boston, Massachusetts.
+"We stay within these guidelines by cooling food on the countertop for about an hour, until it reaches 80 to 90 degrees Fahrenheit (food should be just warm to the touch), then transferring it to the fridge.
+A good investment is an instant-read thermometer, so you can quickly check for safe temperatures."

 And while you're waiting for the big chill, label your leftovers by name and creation date (a strip of masking tape and a permanent marker are the perfect tools for the job).
 That way, you and your family are always well-informed about what's safe to eat.

 "Plan on getting rid of leftovers more than a week old," says Tom Beckman, chef instructor at Auguste Escoffier School of Culinary Arts in Chicago, Illinois.

 The ideal temperature for your refrigerator is 40 degrees Fahrenheit, and your freezer should be 32 degrees Fahrenheit or below, McManus says.